Nabi Rubin: British Mandate

-After the Establishment of Israel
+State of Israel

-Nabi Rubin was located in a region which was targeted by Haganah's "Operation Lightning" (Mivtza Barak) during the 1948 Arab–Israeli War, which aimed to force the Arab inhabitants to move.
-During the 10–12 May 1948, units of the Ephraim sub-district, apparently without success, repeatedly mortared and raided Nabi Rubin, with the aim of forcing evacuation.
+Nabi Rubin was located in a region which was targeted by Haganah's Operation Barak during the 1948 Arab–Israeli War, which aimed to force the Arab inhabitants to move.
+During the 10–12 May 1948, units of the Ephraim subdistrict, apparently without success, repeatedly mortared and raided Nabi Rubin, to force evacuation.

-On June 1, 1948, Israel's Giv'ati Brigade captured the village in the second stage of Operation Barak.
-Upon its capture, most of its inhabitants were expelled, except for a few who stayed until the harvest season to collect oranges, but they too were later expelled.
-On the 24 August, the Giv'ati Brigade HQ issued the order for Mivtza Nikayon (Operation Cleaning), aiming at 'cleansing' [letaher] the newly conquered area which included Nabi Rubin.
-Any armed units were to be destroyed, and any Arab civilians expelled.
+On June 1, 1948, Israel's Givati Brigade captured the village in the second stage of Operation Barak.
+Upon its capture, most of its inhabitants were expelled, except for a few who stayed until the harvest season to collect oranges, but they, too, were later expelled.
+On 24 August, the Giv'ati Brigade HQ issued the order for Operation Cleaning, aiming at 'cleansing' [letaher] the newly conquered area, which included Nabi Rubin.
+Any armed units were to be destroyed, and any Arab civilians were expelled.
 The operation took place on 28 August, and they "killed 10 Arabs, wounded three and captured 3".
-There were no IDF casualties.
+There were no Israeli army (IDF) casualties.

-According to Salman Abu-Sitta, in 1998, there were 10,116 Palestinian refugees from Nabi Rubin or their descendants.
+According to Salman Abu Sitta, in 1998, there were 10,116 Palestinian refugees from Nabi Rubin or their descendants.

-In 1992 Walid Khalidi described Nabi Rubin: The shrine of al-Nabi Rubin stands amid shrubs and other wild vegetation.
+In 1992, Walid Khalidi wrote, "The shrine of al-Nabi Rubin stands amid shrubs and other wild vegetation.
 A minaret that has three lancet-arched entrances stands at one end of it.
 A number of minor shrines built of large stones also remain.
-Near the shrine is a deserted, free-standing cement structure that consists of a single, box-shaped room.
+Near the shrine is a deserted, free-standing cement structure that consists of a single, box-shaped room."